Skip to content

 Following the Civil Rights Movement and protests against the Vietnam War the flag became an increasingly charged cultural symbol in the late 1960s and 1970s, and Douglas Huebler, Faith Ringgold, Edward Kienholz, and Ming Smith were among the artists reinterpreting its symbolic implications.
 In 1990 David Hammons debuted his African American Flag in the red, green and black palette of the Black Liberation Flag, and the following year Hans Haacke responded to the national disgrace of the Gulf War with Collateral, a rusted shopping cart full of flag buttons with the caption “May God bless the victory of the allied troop [sic]”.

-Among the many examples of contemporary artists extending this critical investigation into the present will be new works made especially for the exhibition by Carla Edwards, Cheyenne Julien, Eric.
-N. Mack and Kiyan Williams.
+Among the many examples of contemporary artists extending this critical investigation into the present are Sanford Biggers, Carla Edwards, Glenn Ligon, Eric.
+N. Mack, Kiyan Williams, and Hank Willis Thomas with new works made especially for the exhibition.

 A portion of the proceeds from the exhibition will be donated to America Votes, the nation’s largest grassroots voter mobilization effort.